Karin-Armbrust/JUnit-PageFactory-Sample/README.md

 # PageFactory-Sample
-Sample project using PageFactory
+Sample project using JUnit and PageFactory.
+It includes screenshot functionaity and uses the @Suite class to organize the tests to be run.

-This is a sample project that uses PageFactory including LoadableComponents and SlowLoadableComponents.
-It will be added to as time permits.
+Also uses LoadableComponents and SlowLoadableComponents.